e-gun/HipparchiaGoServer/README.md

 ### STATUS (v1.2.14):

 * 25%-700% faster than HipparchiaServer depending on the function.
 Uses c.
 60% as much RAM.
-* monolithic binary: no need for extra files/folders
+* monolithic binary: no need for extra files/folders; no need to chase dependencies

 ### FEATURES